kubernetes/website/docs/tasks/configure-pod-container/pull-image-private-registry.md

 ## Log in to Docker

+On your laptop, you must authenticate with a registry in order to pull a private image:

     docker login

 When prompted, enter your Docker username and password.

 The login process creates or updates a `config.json` file that holds an authorization token.

 View the `config.json` file: